-But that is not all.
-The animal must be killed in a very specific way to be kosher (so there goes the kosher Wendy’s burger).
-For those of you who believe animals should suffer no pain when being slaughtered for food, the Jewish kosher laws agree with you!
-So everything that is truly kosher meat guarantees that the animal did not suffer in order to give you a tasty meal.
+but, this is not every thing.
+An animal must be killed in a very specific way to be kosher (that’s why there’s a kosher Wendy’s burger).
+For those who believe that animals should not suffer pain when slaughtered for food, kosher jewish laws agree with you!
+So all that is truly kosher meat ensures that the animal is not in pain in order to give you a delicious meal.

-All fish that have fins and scales can be eaten.
-But kosher does not allow shellfish such as crabs and lobsters to be eaten.
-The kosher requirements extend even to fruits and vegetables.
-There are certain fruits that if contaminated by insects that have many legs or short legs cannot be eaten.
-There are inspectors that are qualified to determine whether a fruit can be eaten if the insects are removed.
-If you wonder why companies and farmers use insecticides, it is because they are being kosher in the treatment of their food.
+All fish with fins and scales can be eaten.
+But kosher does not allow eating shellfish such as crabs and lobsters.
+Kosher requirements extend even to fruits and vegetables.
+There are some fruits that cannot be eaten if they are contaminated with insects that have many or short legs.
+There are qualified inspectors to determine if the fruit can be eaten if the insects are removed.